 Dr. Jim Baucom was called as Columbia’s Senior Pastor in 2002, having served a Baptist congregation in Lynchburg, Virginia, for nine years.
 Wherever he has been, his ministry has involved growing established churches.
 Jim was born in North Carolina and reared in Virginia, and he holds a bachelor’s degree from the University of Richmond, a master’s degree from Southeastern Baptist Theological Seminary, and a doctorate from Princeton Theological Seminary.
 He has been a leader in state, national, and international Baptist organizations, and a consultant and speaker to numerous non-profit and corporate entities.
 He has been married to his college sweetheart, Debbie, since 1987, and has two daughters, Marlee and Kelly.

 A person may become a member of Columbia through profession of faith in Jesus Christ and believer’s baptism, by transfer of membership from another church, or by statement of faith in Christ and prior believer’s baptism.
 This can be accomplished by public statement following any of our worship services, though the actual vote of the congregation for membership is taken at the next business session.
-Our expectation is that every new Columbian take part in a six-week course called “The Columbia Way”.
+Our expectation is that every new Columbian take part in a course called “The Columbia Way”.
 Taught by our Senior Pastor, this class is designed to introduce them to our church, our doctrine, our practice, and the basics of Christian discipleship.

 Membership is a commitment that signifies a Christian’s full inclusion in the church family.
 While a full member is entitled to an equal voice and vote in all matters of church governance, this is not the most important reason to consider membership.
 We like to compare membership to the marriage covenant.
 Sure, a man and woman who love each other could choose to “live together” unmarried, but they would miss out on the greatest intimacy that is possible through a life of commitment.
 It is fine simply to attend Columbia, and persons are welcome to do so without commitment as long as they like.
 But sooner or later, we will all probably desire more.
 You will want to be acknowledged as a full part of the church, and we will want to welcome you into the family.